Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 Under CAMS, parents will receive a reporting time and venue confirmation via the system.
 To help your child feel ready:

-- Arrive early — reporting late may risk disqualification.
+- Arrive early (at least 30 minutes) as reporting late may risk disqualification.

 - Ensure CAMS registration is completed in advance.